 He produced illustrations for the periodical La Critique Théâtrale, and for the catalogues of haute couture houses.
 Influenced by Jean Antoine Watteau, François Boucher and Jean Honoré Fragonard, he became a major figure of the Art Deco period, with his work surging in popularity in both Europe and the United States and Europe throughout the 1920s and 1930s.

 Icart also illustrated some twenty-four books, including classics like Faust, Rabelais’ Gargantua and Pantagruel, and Baudelaire’s Les fleurs du mal.
-We have chosen five of his illustrated works to show the range of his illustration style at the more ‘erotic’ end of his output.
+We have chosen six of his illustrated works to show the range of his illustration style at the more ‘erotic’ end of his output.